Pet Gummies: What Manufacturing Actually Decides

 Closing Thought

-Pet gummies don’t typically fail because the format is flawed.
-They fail because they’re treated like “a flavored supplement,” when in reality they’re a stability-driven gummy system with very little tolerance for shortcuts.
-When the matrix, process, and packaging are engineered together from the start, you get the consistency and scalability that a serious pet gummy program demands.
+Pet gummies don't fail because the format is flawed.
+They fail because they're treated like a flavored supplement when, in reality, they're a stability-driven gummy system with very little tolerance for shortcuts.
+When the matrix, process, and packaging are engineered together from the start, you get the consistency and scalability a serious pet gummy program demands.

 ← Back to Blog